 The Michigan Learning Channel does not offer testing, but may link to formative assessments that teachers and parents may use to evaluate whether their student understands the material.
 MLC strongly encourages all students to be enrolled in a school and to follow the testing procedures laid out by the school where they’re enrolled.

-All video lessons that air on MLC will also be available here on-demand on our website at MichiganLearning.org.
-Website visitors will be able to browse lessons by grade and subject, and when the full website is launched in winter 2021, will be able to search for lessons according to which Michigan standards are covered in the lesson.
-The website will also include additional resources related to each lesson, which may include worksheets, lesson plans, additional videos, or links to related content on PBS LearningMedia and other sites.
+All video lessons that air on MLC will also be available on-demand.
+Website visitors can browse lessons by grade and subject, and can search for lessons.
+The website includes additional resources related to each lesson, such as worksheets, lesson plans, additional videos, or links to related content on PBS LearningMedia and other sites.